algorithmica-org/algorithmica/content/english/hpc/arithmetic/float.md

 But what to do in general case, if the exponent value is either too large or too small?
 We can reduce the problem to the previous case by multiplying it by $\frac{10^a}{2^b}$ for some integers $a$ and $b$ with precise enough arithmetic so that the exponent is small.

 Multiplying or dividing by 10 is the same as incrementing the exponent (the resulting one after the "e" in scientific notation, not the binary).
 The idea is to find a proper power of 10 so that the resulting number will have .
 We need to precalculate numbers of the form $\frac{10^a}{2^b}$ (since exponent is limited, there won't be many of them).
-To get the precalculated number, we need to look at the exponent (or possibly its neighbours).
+To get the precalculated number, we need to look at the exponent (or possibly its neighbors).

 The tricky part is the "shortest possible".
 It can be solved by printing digits one by one and trying to parse it back, but this would be too slow.